29.12.2025

 'Weeds' by Tue Greenfort, 2019-2021, in the Sculpture Garden at Rochester Square.
 Image courtesy of Rochester Square

-It is difficult to know exactly where Francesca’s work at Rochester Square ends and her personal practice begins.
-“They are inextricably connected” she says, “with the majority of my projects conceived in direct collaboration with communities and evolving according to their needs.”
-After winning Whitegold Projects International Ceramics Prize 2021, Francesca worked with Cornwall Neighbourhoods for Change to present A Cornish Banquet: a community feast using plates and picnic blankets made from collages depicting the participants favourite foods; and most recently she produced and contributed to A tavola con Rochester Square, an exhibition of ceramic furniture and objects by the artists at Rochester Square at Museo della Ceramica in Savona, Italy, which runs until 26 February 2024.
+It is difficult to know exactly where Francesca’s work at RochesterSquare ends and her personal practice begins.
+“They are inextricably connected,”she explains, “with the majority of my projects conceived in direct collaboration with communities and evolving according to their needs.”
+After winning Whitegold Projects International Ceramics Prize in 2021, Francesca worked with Cornwall Neighbourhoods for Change to present ‘A CornishBanquet’, a community feast featuring plates and picnic blankets created from collages depicting the participants’ favourite foods.
+Most recently, for ‘A tavola con Rochester Square’, she produced and contributed to a group exhibition of ceramic furniture and objects at Museo della Ceramica in Savona, Italy, where the exhibition runs until 26 February 2024.

 Picnic blanket depicting collages of project participants from Cornwall Neighbourhoods for Change favourite foods, presented at A Cornish Banquet, Whitegold Projects International Ceramics Prize 2021.
 Image courtesy of Francesca Anfossi